prechelt/anwesende/README.md

    This will create three docker images:
    `anwesende_production_django`, `anwesende_production_postgres`, and
    `anwesende_production_traefik`.
+   (The first name part is a directory name; yours may be different.)
 7. If your target server is in a DMZ (de-militarized zone), you will have to perform the above steps on a build machine that is connected to the target server via a docker registry that both can access.
-   In that case, you need to do the following additional steps:
+   In that case, you need to do the following additional steps (I will now assume you have basic docker knowledge, have heard of
+    `docker login` etc.):
    - `docker push` the three docker images to the registry on the build server,
-   - switch to the target server, and docker pull the three images there
+   - switch to the target server, and `docker pull` the three images there
    - The standard setup assumes the server files to lie in various subdirectories of path `/srv/docker/anwesende`.
    - Copy the build server working dir to `/srv/docker/anwesende/src`.